Symmetry actions and brackets for adjoint-symmetries. I: Main results and applications: Bracket structures for adjoint-symmetries

+As emphasized already, the definition of the two brackets \eqref{adjsymm.bracket} and \eqref{adjsymm.bracket2} involves the dual linear map $S_Q$ defined by a symmetry action \eqref{S_P.op}, which can be chosen to be any one of the three symmetry actions given in Theorem~\ref{thm:symmactions.adjsymm}.
+The different properties of these actions imply corresponding properties for the brackets.

+In the case of the second symmetry action \eqref{symmaction1.adjsymm}, since it maps any fixed adjoint-symmetry $Q_A$ into a multiplier, the resulting brackets will be defined on the linear (sub) space of multipliers given by the range of the symmetry action, namely $\ran(S_{2\,Q}) \subseteq \multrsp_G \subseteq \adjsymmsp_G$.
+Thus, each of the two brackets will implicitly define a bracket structure on conservation laws of the given PDE system $G^A=0$ and thereby will constitute a generalized Poisson bracket on the conserved integrals associated to the conservation laws.
+Further development of this structure will be left to subsequent work.

+If $Q_A$ is chosen to be a multiplier itself, then since the first symmetry action \eqref{symmaction2.adjsymm} coincides with the second symmetry action, the two brackets defined using the dual linear map $S_{1\,Q}$ will be the same as the preceding two brackets.
+Moreover, use of the third symmetry action \eqref{symmaction3.adjsymm} when $Q_A$ is a multiplier will produce trivial brackets, since $S_{3\,Q}$ vanishes in this case.

-Both brackets \eqref{adjsymm.bracket} and \eqref{adjsymm.bracket2} are constructed in terms of the inverse $S_Q^{-1}$ of the dual linear operator $S_Q$ defined by a symmetry action \eqref{S_P.op}.
-In the case of the two symmetry actions \eqref{symmaction2.adjsymm} and \eqref{symmaction1.adjsymm} (cf Theorem~\ref{thm:symmactions.adjsymm}), the operator $S_Q$ involves total derivatives $D_I$ and partial derivatives $\partial_{u^\alpha_I}$.
+Both of the brackets \eqref{adjsymm.bracket} and \eqref{adjsymm.bracket2} are constructed explicitly in terms of $S_Q$ and its inverse $S_Q^{-1}$.
+For the two symmetry actions \eqref{symmaction2.adjsymm} and \eqref{symmaction1.adjsymm}, $S_Q$ viewed as an operator involves total derivatives $D_I$ and partial derivatives $\partial_{u^\alpha_I}$.
 This means that $S_Q^{-1}$ will involve an integral (operator) with respect to the variables $u^\alpha_I$ in jet space, whereby the brackets are essentially nonlocal in jet space.
 Nevertheless, as an alternative, $S_Q$ can be represented in terms of structure constants that are defined with respect to any fixed basis of the linear spaces $\symmsp_G$ and $\adjsymmsp_G$.
 With such a representation, the pre-image of any given adjoint-symmetry can be found directly in terms of these structure constants.
 The resulting brackets thus should be viewed as an a posteriori structure on the linear space $\adjsymmsp_G$.

-In contrast, for the third symmetry action \eqref{symmaction3.adjsymm}, $S_{3\,Q} = Q' + R_Q^*$ is a linear operator in total derivatives, and hence $S_{3\,Q}^{-1}$ only involves the inverse total derivatives $D_I^{-1}$, so that the brackets are local in jet space and thereby constitute an a priori structure, just like the symmetry commutator.
+In contrast, for the third symmetry action \eqref{symmaction3.adjsymm}, $S_{3\,Q} = Q' + R_Q^*$ is a linear operator in total derivatives, where $Q_A$ is any adjoint-symmetry that is not multiplier.
+Consequently, $S_{3\,Q}^{-1}$ only involves the inverse total derivatives $D_I^{-1}$, and thus the two brackets \eqref{adjsymm.bracket} and \eqref{adjsymm.bracket2} are local in jet space and thereby constitute an a priori structure, just like the symmetry commutator.

 The same considerations pertain to the corresponding pre-symplectic and pre-Hamiltonian (Noether) structures shown in Theorem~\ref{thm:symmaction.structures}.